paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 **(c) Suspension**

-(1) In order to promote the efficiency of the Service, the Secretary may suspend a member of the Service when—
+(1) In order to promote the efficiency of the Service, the Secretary may indefinitely suspend without duties a member of the Service when—

   (A) the member’s security clearance is suspended; or